 - (1) Plan Format.
-The Contractor shall submit complete original hardcopy plans in 11"x17" format, along with electronic files for the alternative design entirely in MicroStation format utilizing CDOT's latest CAD configuration; as well as in Adobe Acrobat (PDF) format; plan changes shall be submitted in the same media. - (2) Structure Number.
+The Contractor shall submit complete original hardcopy plans in 11"x17" format, along with electronic files for the alternative design entirely in MicroStation format utilizing CDOT's latest CAD configuration; as well as in Adobe Acrobat (PDF) format; plan changes shall be submitted in the same media.
+All linked and referenced files shall be included. - (2) Structure Number.
 An alternative bridge design structure shall be identified by the same structure number as the default bridge. - (3) Contractor Signature.
 Alternative bridge design drawings shall include the Contractor's signature in ink, the date signed, a business name, business address, and the note: "These drawings (Bxxx-Byyy) which supersede drawings (ABwww-ABzzz) were approved (insert date) in the title block. - (4) Contractor's Professional Engineer Endorsement.
 The record plans for the alternative bridge design drawings shall bear the seal, signature and date of the Contractor's Professional Engineer.